 My research focuses on the meaning and structures of games and play, as well as game and play philosophy.
 I am further interested in art games, media philosophy, systems theory and metaphor theory.
-Currently I am working on existential ludology (with Dr. Olli Leino, City University of Hong Kong) and in-game photography (with Marco de Mutiis, Fotomuseum Winterthur).
+Currently I am working on existential ludology (with Dr. Olli Leino, City University of Hong Kong) and in-game photography (with Marco de Mutiis, Fotomuseum Winterthur, Switzerland).

 I was Postdoctoral Fellow at the School of Creative Media at the City University of Hong Kong.
 I have earned my PhD degree at the Center for Computer Games Research at the IT University of Copenhagen with a thesis about the metaphor discourse of game studies.
 My PhD project was supervised by Espen Aarseth.